 The interpretation by EPA of the study results from Dionisio et al 2014 regarding the bias introduced by variable indoor depositional loss seems reasonable but it was not discussed explicitly by the authors.
-Another factor that can decrease the correlation with outdoor monitors is the differences in sunlight and thus the NO_2/NOx ratio indoors versus outdoors.
+Another factor that can decrease the correlation with outdoor monitors is the differences in sunlight and thus the NO2/NOx ratio indoors versus outdoors.

-A-24

-This draft CASAC Panel report is a work in progress, does not reflect consensus advice or recommendations, has not been reviewed or approved by the Chartered CASAC, and does not represent EPA policy.

-1 2 Longitudinal Cohort Studies 3 The Szpiro and Paciorek (2013) paper seems important to this discussion of bias in chronic 4 health effects studies.
-It would be useful to provide some context for those cases that are biased 5 toward the null vs those that are biased away from the null.
-Specifically please clarify how their 6 insights apply to long-term average NO 2 ?
-7 8 Page 321, Line 17: This conclusion is important but it is stated awkwardly.
-Suggest eliminating 9 the clause ", such that the average total personal NO 2 exposure would necessarily be equal to or 10 greater than the average personal exposure to ambient NO 2 , for clarity.
-11 12 13 Panel Studies 14 15 Page 322 Line 21 This concluding sentence needs further clarification.
-I interpret this statement 16 as referring to the variation in the NOy concentrations (as well as the NOy/NOz ratios) across the 17 urban area.
+Longitudinal Cohort Studies

+The Szpiro and Paciorek (2013) paper seems important to this discussion of bias in chronic health effects studies.
+It would be useful to provide some context for those cases that are biased toward the null vs those that are biased away from the null.
+Specifically please clarify how their insights apply to long-term average NO_2 ?

+Page 321, Line 17: This conclusion is important but it is stated awkwardly.
+Suggest eliminating the clause "..., such that the average total personal NO2 exposure would necessarily be equal to or greater than the average personal exposure to ambient NO2, ..." for clarity.

+Panel Studies

+Page 322 Line 21 This concluding sentence needs further clarification.
+I interpret this statement as referring to the variation in the NOy concentrations (as well as the NOy/NOz ratios) across the urban area.
 Is this correct?

-18 aroun area.
-Is time correct.
-19 Confounding by Co-Pollutants and Noise 20 21 The discussion of potential confounding has been extensively improved from the last draft.
-It is 22 an important part of the information relevant to the causality argument.
-23 The Panel studies based on personal exposure measurements or outdoor residential 24 measurements do not appear to have co-pollutant confounding, especially for subjects living far 25 from busy roads.
+Confounding by Co-Pollutants and Noise

+The discussion of potential confounding has been extensively improved from the last draft.
+It is an important part of the information relevant to the causality argument.

+The Panel studies based on personal exposure measurements or outdoor residential measurements do not appear to have co-pollutant confounding, especially for subjects living far from busy roads.
 This result is not mentioned in the final summary paragraph on page 325.
-26 Given the extensive analysis of this issue in the main body of this Chapter, it deserves some 27 concluding statement.
-28
+Given the extensive analysis of this issue in the main body of this Chapter, it deserves some concluding statement.

-This draft CASAC Panel report is a work in progress, does not reflect consensus advice or recommendations, has not been reviewed or approved by the Chartered CASAC, and does not represent EPA policy.